JamieBort/Learning-Directory/Java/Courses/SpringBoot/SpringBootQuickStart/README.md

 ---
 ## Status
-Watched videos 1-29.
+Watched videos 1-31.
-Created the 09SpringBootQuickStart9StartingASpringBootApplication directory but my app name doesn't match the instructors.
-Using the 09SpringBootQuickStart9StartingASpringBootApplication app for videos through 20.

-Stopped coding after Unit 3 started.

-Created the `old/` directory
-Moved `07SpringBootQuickStart8CreatingASpringBootProject` and `09SpringBootQuickStart9StartingASpringBootApplication` directories into the `old/` directory.

-Then generated a new project based on the instrutions from `Spring Boot Quick Start 27 - Adding Spring Data JPA`.
+Generated a new project based on the instrutions from `Spring Boot Quick Start 27 - Adding Spring Data JPA`.
 This will be used to follow the tutorial from the begging.

-~~Tabling to work on coding exercises today.~~

 ---
 ## To Do
-- [ ] 1.
+- [X] 1.
 Finish watching the tutorial.
 Follow along and build the same thing.
 - [ ] 2.
 Study what has been built.
 - [ ] 3.
 Build it again.
-  - [ ] a.
-The 07 directory isn't anthing of consequence.
-  - [ ] b.
-The 09 directory can be renamed as something like "first try".
-  - [ ] c.
-The second time I build this it can be renamed something like "final".
+Maybe.

 ---
 ## What I have learned